-Your degree programme in BSc Petroleum Geology is delivered in three stages, each of which comprises one year of full-time study during which the student must follow courses to the value of 120 credits.
-Although full-time attendance is the normal mode of study, BSc Geology and BSc Petroleum Geology programmes are also available in part time mode, whereby you would normally take 60 credits per year.
-The programme is characterised by the provision of a broad base in skills and knowledge in stages one and two, followed by opportunities for specialisation in stage three.
-The programme also has a strong compulsory spine of fieldwork culminating in an independent mapping project.
+Your degree programme in BSc Environmental Geology is delivered in three stages, each of which normally comprises one year of full-time study, during which you must follow courses to the value of 120 credits.
+Although full-time attendance is the normal mode of study, in certain circumstances it may be possible to become part-time and take one year's courses over two years (60 credits per year).
+In this case there are no specific requirements in terms of the order in which the respective courses are taken.
+Programmes are characterised by the provision of a broad base in skills and knowledge in stages one and two, followed by opportunities for specialisation in stage three.
+The programmes also have a strong compulsory spine, running into stages two and three, in research training and fieldwork, culminating in the production of an independent project.
 Training in data collection, data analysis and presentation of reports is provided in core courses along with a range of transferrable skills that contribute to the successful progression of Earth Science graduates into a wide range of careers.
-Teaching and learning in the programme are designed to provide graduates with a sound basis of knowledge and skills in the geological sciences akin to those required by a professional geologist.
-Specialist courses offered in stage three are closely informed by the active research of staff, particularly in the general areas of "Ancient and Modern Earth Systems" (modern atmospheres, surface processes, palaeobiology, ancient Earth systems), Tectonics and Basins (sedimentology, mountain evolution, uplift, and erosion, numerical modelling, seismic interpretation, lithospheric and asthenospheric processes) and Geochemistry (palaeoceanography, crust-mantle evolution, plumes and ridges, volcanic arcs).
+Teaching and learning in the programme are designed to provide graduates with a sound basis of knowledge and skills in the earth and environmental sciences akin to those required by a professional environmental geologist.
+Specialist courses offered in stage three are closely informed by the active research of staff, particularly in the general areas of: natural geo-hazards, contemporary and long-term environmental change and management; coastal and estuarine sedimentary environments; environmental pollution; the Earth's resources; modern atmospheres.